-- The dates of the training sessions - The contents or a summary of the training sessions - The names and/or qualifications of persons conducting the training - The names and job titles of all persons attending the training sessions
+- The dates of the training sessions - The contents or a summary of the training sessions - The name(s) of person(s) conducting the training - The names and job titles of all persons attending the training sessions

 Employee training records are provided upon request to the employee or the employee's authorized representative within 15 working days.
-Such requests should be addressed to the Environmental Health and Safety Officer.
+Such requests should be sent to the Environmental Health and Safety Officer in writing.